Indigenous Studies Master of Arts Program

 The Indigenous Studies Program accepts students on a rolling admissions basis.
 Students may apply to Graduate Studies to be admitted for either the fall or spring semesters.

-Priority consideration will be given to applications received by February 1 for the Fall semester and by October 1 for the Spring semester.
+Priority consideration will be given to applications received by January 15 for the fall semester and by October 1 for the spring semester.

 Applicants should upload the supporting application documents listed below to the online application.
 There is no need to send copies of application materials directly to the Indigenous Studies program.
 If you are interested in pursuing a joint M.A./J.D. with the KU School of Law, you will need to apply to both schools.